chbh-opensource/chbh-on-bear/docs/mri/analysis/fmriprep.md

 apptainer run fmriprep_24_1_1.sif ${bids_directory} ${output_directory} participant -w work/ --participant-label ${SUBJECT_ID} --fs-license-file ~/license.txt
 ```
+!!! note

-The number at the end fo the "#SBATCH --array=0-20" should be replaced with the number of subjects within the BIDS directory.
+    The number at the end fo the `#SBATCH --array=0-20` should be replaced with the number of subjects within the BIDS directory.